 '''

 class BankApplication {

 pubic static void main(String[] args) {

 Scanner input = new Scanner(System.in);

 Bank b = new Bank(); Account acc1 = new Account(23);

 b.addAccount(acc1);

 double a = input.nextDouble();

 b.withdrawFrom(23, a);

+System.out.println("Transaction Completed.");

 }

 '''

 - There is a chain of method calls: - BankApplication.main calls Bank.withdrawFrom - Bank.withdrawFrom calls Account.withdraw. - The actual update of balance occurs at the Account class. - What if in Line 7 the value of a is negative?

-'''

-Invalid withdraw printed from Bank.withdrawFrom, printed from Account.withdraw to console.

-'''

-- Impossible to force BankApplication.main, the caller of Bank.withdrawFrom, to stop and handle invalid values of a. - Solution: Define error checking only once and let it propagate.
+Invalid withdraw printed from Bank.withdrawFrom, printed from Account.withdraw to console. - However, impossible to stop BankApplication.main from continuing to executed Line 8, printing Transaction Completed. - Solution: Define error checking only once and let it propagate.